Folkwang-ICEM/reaper/README.md

 1) the channel numbers out of the atmos-like decoders are simply consecutive, i.e. they skip the LFE channel 4 (so you don't render unnecessary silent channels).
-So take care of mapping to the actual speakers being used, e.g. with four tops in e.g. 7.4, the middle top pair of the Neue Aula is not used; for the sides in 7.4, the front side pair is not used; for the sides in 9.4, the middle side pair is not used.
+Take care of mapping to the actual speakers being used, e.g. with four tops in e.g. 7.4, the middle top pair of the Neue Aula is not used; for the sides in 7.4, the front side pair is not used; for the sides in 9.4, the middle side pair is not used.
 All of this could be reconfigured of course, by making a